 What Causes Corneal Swelling?

 Many patients seek treatment for corneal swelling after noticing that their vision is becoming blurred.
-Other common symptoms of corneal swelling include:
+Other common symptoms include:

 Make an Appointment

 For more information or to schedule an appointment with an ophthalmologist, call our scheduling line.

 Diagnostic tests for corneal scars are completed in an outpatient setting.
 Your MedStar Georgetown ophthalmologist will talk with you about your medical history and symptoms.
 Then, he or she will conduct an eye exam.
 During the exam, your ophthalmologist will look for clouding of your cornea.
 He or she may use magnifying tools, such as a slit lamp or ophthalmoscope, to get a better view of your eye.
 Your doctor may also perform an ultrasound or measure the thickness of your cornea using a process called optical pachymetry.

 In formulating your treatment plan, your MedStar Georgetown ophthalmologist will consider the severity and underlying cause of your corneal swelling.
 Treatment options may include: